 SQL vulnerability assessment is an easy to use tool that can help you discover, track, and remediate potential database vulnerabilities.
 Use it to proactively improve your database security.

-The vulnerability assessment tool is available in SQL Server Management Studio (SSMS) for SQL Server 2012 or later.
+The vulnerability assessment tool is available in SQL Server Management Studio (SSMS) prior to 19.1, for SQL Server 2012 (11.x) and later versions.

 For Azure SQL Database, Azure Synapse Analytics, and SQL Managed Instance, use Microsoft Defender for SQL Database.

 Vulnerability assessment features

 SQL vulnerability assessment (VA) is a service that provides visibility into your security state, and includes actionable steps to resolve security issues and enhance your database security.
 It can help you:

 - Meet compliance requirements that require database scan reports

 - Monitor a dynamic database environment where changes are difficult to track